Dog Panting and Ears Back: What It Means

 Fear or Submission

-In social situations, dogs may pant with ears back as a way to show submission or appeasement.
+In social situations, dogs may pant with their ears back as a way to show submission or appeasement.

 For example, when approached by a dominant dog or scolded by their owner, a dog might pant to release nervous energy while flattening their ears to avoid conflict.